Surfactants Are Everywhere, aka Stop Being Terrified of Chemicals

 What is hyaluronic acid and how does it work?

+What Is Hyaluronic Acid?
 Hyaluronic acid (HA), along with its cousin sodium hyaluronate, is an immensely popular ingredient in skincare and makeup.
 It’s also naturally found in the body.
 Most of it dwells in the extracellular matrix, the scaffold which holds up the cells of your skin.
-Hyaluronic acid is found in both the epidermis and the deeper dermis, where it’s important in hydration, metabolic processes, skin repair, and protection against free radical and UV damage.
+Hyaluronic acid is found in both the epidermis and the deeper dermis, where …

 Read more